whl64/beamview_python/README.md

 Inspired by the original MATLAB Beamview used in the MEDUSA UED lab at Cornell.

 # Features
-* Realtime centroid/sigma calculations
+* Realtime centroid/sigma calculations.
-* Postprocessing including median filtering and thresholding
+* Postprocessing including median filtering and thresholding.
 * Simultaneous viewing of multiple cameras.
-* Automatic bandwidth management
+* Automatic bandwidth management.
-* Variety of available colormaps
+* Variety of available colormaps.

 # Prerequisites
 * [pyqtgraph](https://pyqtgraph.readthedocs.io/en/latest/) >= 0.13.1